Welcome to Year 1!

 We believe play provides opportunities for children to experience learning in a meaningful and purposeful way.
 It is a means by which children can develop the skills and capabilities to be effective learners.
 Play provides a context for children to access the content of the curriculum.
 Our Year 1 classrooms provide an enriching environment for children, which promotes exploration of the subjects of the National Curriculum through differing areas of continuous provision.
 We provide high-quality learning resources in our provision areas.
 Our resources are carefully selected to ensure they provide continuity from Foundation Stage but also offer a clear and distinct progression.
 Our areas of provision are enhanced through new and exciting topics throughout the year.

-In Year 1, we have two classrooms – Year 1B and Year 1H.
+In Year 1, we have two classrooms – Year Sunflowers and Year Buttercups.
 Both classrooms are tailored to the children and their developmental needs and therefore are ever evolving.

 Phonics Screening Check